 Halo — the movie, at least.
 Mostly due to creative control and budgetary constraints/disputes.
 The resulting collapse of the initial project turned into District 9.
 Microsoft has currently stated the project is on hold.

-A 90 minute 5 part web series titled Forward Unto Dawn was released to promote the release of Halo4.
-A big budget movie is still in planned.
+A 90 minute 5 part web series titled Forward Unto Dawn was released to promote the release of Video Game/Halo4''.
+A big budget movie is still planned.

 This Wired article provides an in-depth view of the drama, and points out that the film's failure to materialize is likely due to Microsoft's inexperience in dealing with Hollywood politics, plus the problems that would be involved with it - minimizing the amount of Conspicuous CGI would be prohibitively expensive, and Hollywood has never done well with more-or-less silent protagonists.